LosFuzzys/losfuzzys.github.io/_drafts/2018-06-26-googlectf-dogestore.md

 It seems this code is part of the server.
 The `store(data)` function seems to be the main entrypoint where the sent data is processed.

-After a bit of experimenting with the service, we found out the `data` variable is the raw input we send to the server.
+After a bit of experimenting with the service, we found out that the `data` variable is the raw input we send to the server.

 However, we noticed that the server reads *110* bytes, not the *112* bytes stated in the `FLAG_DATA_SIZE` constant.